nack424/nack424/README.md

 # Hello!
 Nack's here 🖐🖐🖐
 I'm recently graduated student from science bachelor at Chiang Mai university, Thailand.
-I'm comfortable when working with computer vision.
-I also have a goal to learn more about machine translation, frontend developing, and developer tools.
+I'm comfortable when working with computer vision and data science related project.
+I also have a goal to applied my AI knowledge to anime related project.

 ## 🛠 Skill and Tools
 ### Programming Languages